 10. Serve and enjoy: Skillet-cooked tofu can be served hot as a main dish, added to stir-fries, or used as a protein-rich ingredient in salads and wraps.
 Season it with additional sauces or herbs, as desired.

-See also How long to cook edamame
+See also How long do you cook meringue

 By following these steps, you’ll be able to prepare tofu for skillet cooking and create delicious and flavorful dishes with a crispy texture.